Great Divide Basin

 The Great Divide Basin or Great Divide Closed Basin is an area of land in the Red Desert of Wyoming where none of the water falling as rain to the ground drains into any ocean, directly or indirectly.
 It is thus an endorheic basin, one of several in North America that adjoin the Continental Divide.
-To the south and west of the basin is the Green River watershed, draining to the Gulf of California/Pacific Ocean; to the north and east is the North Platte watershed, draining to the Gulf of Mexico.
+To the south and west of the basin is the Green River watershed, draining into the Pacific Ocean by way of the Gulf of California; to the north and east is the North Platte watershed, draining to the Gulf of Mexico.
 The basin is very roughly rectangular in shape; the northwest corner is at Oregon Buttes near South Pass, about 40 mi southwest of Lander, and the southeast corner is in the Sierra Madre Range near Bridger Pass, about 20 mi southwest of Rawlins.

 History

 Although the Great Divide Basin provides a relatively low and easy crossing of the Continental Divide, its aridity and endorheic nature were an obstacle to pioneers during the westward expansion of the United States; it was known as the Saline Plain around the 1870s.
 Consequently, the Oregon Trail detoured north over South Pass, and the Overland Trail detoured south over Bridger Pass.
 In contrast, during the construction of the first transcontinental railroad, the Union Pacific was laid directly across the southern part of the basin.
 (The original railroad map labeled one point along this route as Bridgers Pass, giving rise to the still-common misconception that the railroad followed the Overland Trail.)
 Roughly the same route across the basin was later taken by the transcontinental highways traversing the region, namely the Lincoln Highway, U.S. 30, and Interstate 80.
 The basin is also traversed in a north–south direction by U.S. 287 and Wyoming 789.
 Even today the basin is very sparsely populated, the only incorporated town being Wamsutter, with a population of 203 at the 2020 census.